osisoft/OCS-Docs/Documentation/SequentialDataStore/Units_of_Measure.md

 ```
 ***

-## `Get Quantity Owner`
+## `Get Quantity Access Rights`

 Gets the AccessRights associated with the specified quantity for the requesting identity.
+For
+more information on Access Rights, see [Access Control](xref:accessControl#commonaccessrightsenum).

 **Request**
  ```text